Biography

 Todd Marder received his B.Sc. in Chemistry from M.I.T.
 (1976) where he worked with Professor Alan Davison, FRS and his Ph.D. from the University of California at Los Angeles (1981), where he was a University of California Regents Intern Fellow working with Professor Fred Hawthorne.
 Following postdoctoral research with Professor F. G. A. Stone, CBE, FRS at the University of Bristol in England, he spent two years as a Visiting Research Scientist at the Central Research and Development Department at DuPont in Wilmington, Delaware.

 In 2015, he was elected to membership in the Bayerische Akademie der Wissenschaften (Bavarian Academy of Sciences), and was also recipient of the Royal Society of Chemistry Award in Organometallic Chemistry.
 In 2018, he was offered a 1000-Foreign Talents Award for Foreign Experts, Selected by the Recruitment Program of 1000-Talents of the Chinese Administration of Foreign Expert Affairs, and offered a “National Chair Professorship” at Tongji University under “Recruitment program of Global Experts” which he declined.
 Also in 2018, he was elected Fellow of the American Association for the Advancement of Science (AAAS) and awarded Docteur Honoris Causa, Université de Rennes 1, France.
 In 2019, he was elected Fellow of the European Academy of Sciences (EurASc).
+In 2022/2023, he was awarded a second JSPS Invitation Fellowship by the Japan Society for the Promotion of Science.
+In 2024, he was elected Member of the Academia Europaea (the Academy of Europe).

-His diverse research interests include organometallic and metal-boron chemistry, homogeneous catalysis, small molecule triggers of stem cell differentiation, luminescence, nonlinear optics, live-cell imaging, liquid crystals, and crystal engineering.
+His diverse research interests include organometallic and metal-boron chemistry, homogeneous catalysis, small molecule triggers of stem cell differentiation, luminescence, nonlinear optics, live-cell imaging, sensing of DNAs/RNAs/proteins, liquid crystals, and crystal engineering.
 His research has been supported both by grant agencies and by multinational companies including ICI, Johnson Matthey Catalysts, Syngenta Ltd., GlaxoSmithKline, and Imperial Oil, and SME’s such as Reinnervate Ltd. and High Force Research Ltd. While much of his work is fundamental science, real world applications are always considered when appropriate.
 For example, a small molecule trigger of stem cell differentiation developed jointly with Profs.
 Whiting and Pryzborski (Durham University) was commercialized and the diboron reagent bis(neopentylglycolato)diboron (B2neop2) developed jointly with Prof. N.C.
 Norman (Bristol University) is produced worldwide in ton quantities.